drlukeparry/pyccx/README.rst

 ---------
 Meshing is performed using the GMSH-SDK, which provides a Python interface to the GMSH meshing library.
 The features within pyccx provided higher-level functionality building across existing GMSH functionality.
-The library mainly facilitates setting up the analysis consistently within a single environment.
+The library mainly facilitates setting up the analysis consistently within a single environment, such as mapping geometrical FE elements into compatible Calculix types with consistent nodal ordering.
+Additional features available for meshing include:

 * Integration with GMSH for generation 3D FEA Meshes
-* Cleanign and merging of CAD assemblies using internal functionality provided by GMSH
+* Cleaning and merging of CAD assemblies using internal functionality provided by GMSH
 * Creation and assignment of NodeSet, ElementSet, SurfaceSet from mesh features applied for boundary conditions
 * Attachment of boundary conditions to geometrical CAD entities via GMSH (native .step import supported via OCC)